The True Cost of Early Design Engagement

 As a specialist design and build subcontractor we’re in a unique position to add valuable input into other areas of the project.
 For example, we can apply our knowledge to maintenance considerations, such as when a panel needs to be hinged or latched, allowing future contractors to access and clean a specific area.
 This was the case when we designed a custom latch for the panels on the Park Hyatt in Auckland, which could be operated by abseiling window cleaners so they could position them away from the glazing needing cleaning.

 Another important consideration is the materiality and durability requirements, particularly if the building is located closer to the ocean.
 Our experience in this area is learned for real rather than from the textbook and we can say with certainty that materials perform in ways which many may find surprising.
-We’re often asked to honour warranties for extended periods and are happy to do so, but only if we are sure the material selection will not prove troublesome in the years that follow.
+We’re often asked to honor warranties for extended periods and are happy to do so, but only if we are sure the material selection will not prove troublesome in the years that follow.

 Progressive Budgeting